CZF does not have the Existence Property: A Useful Lemma

 \section{A Useful Lemma}

 Before we move onto the proof itself, we prove a lemma that is true in general for any pca $\pcaa$.
-Informally, what this says is the property of being injectively presented can be inherited ``up to realizability'' across sets that are realizably equal.
+Informally, what this says is the property of being functional can be inherited ``up to realizability'' across sets that are realizably equal.